 So your little one came home from school with a nasty cough.
 Or maybe woke up with a fever.
 You’re not sure if your tyke has the flu, but with all the stories on the news the past several years, you’d rather be safe than sorry.

 What Are the Symptoms of Flu?

 So how do you know if the symptoms your child is displaying are the flu or something less serious?
 Here are a few of the most common ways flu presents itself:

 - Chest congestion and cough

 - Aches, often severe

 If you see the above symptoms, in any combination, it’s a good time to get tested.
 The truth is, there are a variety of symptoms that may be flu, and they tend to vary from person to person.
 Diagnosing flu by symptoms alone is so difficult that even trained medical professionals sometimes get it wrong.
 The only way to be certain is to be tested.
 Fortunately, rapid infectious disease testing is a simple, painless procedure that can be done in just about any doctor’s office or even from the comfort of home.

 Get Treatment at Home

 When they’re not sure it’s the flu, many parents don’t want to risk possible exposure in a germy waiting room.
-A trip to the local urgent care or ER also means a huge disruption in the family’s schedule.
+A trip to the local ER also means a huge disruption in the family’s schedule.
 And it might mean also bringing along siblings who will be exposed as well.